pawelniewie/pawelniewiadomski.com/_posts/2017-08-12-migrating-rails-project-to-vue-with-slim-templates.md

 But I got stuck with one and quite important thing for me - how to use existing `slim` templates?
 We use slim and I'm really found of it.
 Also having support on Vue side would be great - it would help us move existing stuff (and maybe share some parts?).

-Finding slim support was quite easy, there's [slim-lang-loader](https://github.com/MaxPleaner/slim-lang-loader) ♥️
+Finding slim support was quite easy, there's [slim-lang-loader](https://github.com/MaxPleaner/slim-lang-loader) ♥️ *But then I had to [fix it](https://github.com/GetSilverfin/slim-lang-loader) to create templates acceptable by `vue compiler`*

 But how to use it in the vue file?
 I know you can add support for additional languages in [vue-loader](https://vue-loader.vuejs.org/en/) and use syntax like (in `vue` file):